The Popol Vuh: A Journey to the Maya Underworld (And Back) - Online

 Taught by Andrew Coletti

-ndrew Coletti is a staff writer for Atlas Obscura whose work has also appeared on Tasting Table and in Eaten magazine.
-He holds degrees in Classics and Museum Education, and has cooked recipes from around the world and throughout time for TikTok and Instagram at @PassTheFlamingo (because the Romans ate flamingos).
-His favorite Roman author is the poet Martial.
+Andrew Coletti is a food writer and educator whose work has appeared in Popular Science and Atlas Obscura.
+He holds degrees in Classics and Museum Education, and has cooked recipes from around the world and throughout time for social media at @PassTheFlamingo (because the Romans ate flamingos).

 The Popol Vuh is the sacred foundational text of Maya mythology.
 It tells of the cycle of creation and destruction, the birth of the first gods and men, and the adventures of the magic-wielding, monster-slaying Hero Twins.
 To fulfill their destiny by avenging their father's death, the Twins must journey to the Maya Underworld: Xibalba, "The Place of Fear."
 The Lords of Xibalba have challenged the Twins to a very high-stakes ballgame.
 If they want to win, they must overcome Death itself.